 Oberheiden P.C. is a law firm that focuses on compliance and defense for corporations on CFIUS matters.

-- CFIUS is a U.S. quasi-governmental agency that analyzes and reviews proposed or pending foreign investments into U.S. businesses for possible national security threats.
+- CFIUS is a U.S. quasi-governmental agency that analyzes and reviews proposed or pending foreign investments into U.S. businesses for possible national security implications and threats.

-- CFIUS has the enhanced authority and jurisdiction from FIRRMA to review certain covered transactions involving any foreign entity that could result in foreign control of a U.S. business.
+- CFIUS has the enhanced authority and jurisdiction from FIRRMA to review certain covered transactions involving any foreign entity that could result in foreign ownership or control of a U.S. business.

 - Despite this common objective of CFIUS to scrutinize proposed foreign investments for U.S. national security threats, the scope of its powers over the years since its inception in 1975 has drastically changed.